Bravanese people

-The Bravanese people, also known as the Barawani, are a minority ethnic group inhabiting the city of Barawe of Somalia.
+The Bravanese people, also known as the Barawani, are a minority ethnic group inhabiting the city of Barawe of Somalia and Kenya.

 Origins

 As their name suggests, the Bravanese hail from Brava (Barawa), a port town on the southeastern coast of Somalia.

 Barawa is one of the most diverse place in Somalia.
-The people of this Banadir coast have been mixing with people from all around the world for hundreds of years.
+The Somali people of this Banadir coast have been mixing with many different countries such as Portuguese people, Italians and Arabs.
 Because of its location and distance from Asia, Middle East, Europe, and nearby Islands, Barawa was strategically located for trade while people also exchanged ideas, skills, other knowledge and culture.
-The regional population traces their origins Arabian (particularly Hadhrami, Adnani and Qahtani).
-Many Bravanese people are of Arab origin and therefore they tend to look very physically distinct from the vast majority of other Somalis.
+The regional population supposedly traces their origins back to Arabs (particularly Hadhrami, Adnani and Qahtani).
+Many Bravanese people that have mixed with Somalis have origins from Europe, Мiddle Еast and Persia, therefore they tend to look physically distinct from the vast majority of other Somalis.
 Their culture, food and music resemble those of other East African islands and the Swahili people.
 The Bravanese people are locally known as "3 Tol" Haatim, Biido and Ashraf.
-According to a lot sources Bravanese people are made up of Haatim, Biida, and Asharaf.
+According to many sources Bravanese people are made up of Haatim, Biida, and Asharaf.